yoctoproject/bmaptool/README.md

 ## Hacking

-`bmaptool` uses `hatch` to build python packages.
+`bmaptool` uses the default setuptools backend to build python packages.
 If you would like to make changes to the project, first create a new virtual environment and activate it:

 ```bash
 python3 -m venv .venv